Elite pilots prepare for ‘camping out in the sky’ as they compete in prestigious ballooning race

 A Belgium team holds the record for traveling just over 2,112.9 miles (3,400 kilometers) in 2005.
 A German team was added to the record books for staying aloft the longest — more than 92 hours — during the 1995 competition.
 Willi Eimers, a member of that German team, holds the record for the number of times a pilot has competed in the race.
 He and his son, Benjamin, are back this year to defend their title.

-Albuquerque balloonists Barbara Fricke and husband Peter Cuneo will be among three American teams.
-Their ballooning résumé includes four wins in the America’s Challenge long-distance gas balloon race, and third- and fourth-place finishes in previous Gordon Bennett competitions.
+The American teams are also accomplished.
+Fricke and husband Cuneo’s ballooning résumé includes four wins in the America’s Challenge long-distance gas balloon race, and third- and fourth-place finishes in previous Gordon Bennett competitions.

-The couple are at a slight disadvantage because of their height.
-Their long legs make it tough to squeeze into a basket that is about 4 feet by 5 feet (1.22 meters by 1.52 meters) wide.
-They do have a trap door on the side so they can stretch out if needed.

-On a recent day, Fricke and Cuneo had their equipment spread out on their living room floor as they checked their radio, transponder and GPS unit.
-A small solar panel and batteries will help to keep things charged while in the air.
-Dried foods, including Cheez-Its, are on the in-flight menu.

 Another U.S. entry in the race is the team of Mark Sullivan and Cheri White, both of whom have a long list of accolades: Sullivan holds the record for the most competition gas balloon flights — 25 Gordon Bennett flights and 21 America’s Challenge races, while White has flown in the Gordon Bennett 14 times, the most ever by a female pilot.